 While most experienced waterfowl aviculturist find wood duck ducklings fairly easy to raise, many people attempting it for the first time find them quite challenging.
 For the beginner excessive losses of ducklings at about 4-6 days of age is common, and usually results from the fact that they did not settle down enough to begin eating, or did not like the food or the way it was presented.
 At Mallard Lane Farms we start our Wood Ducks on Mazuri Waterfowl Starter.
 Listed below are a few tips that we commonly use to get these duckilings eating.

-Wood ducks are available in several different color mutations which include the apricot Wood Duck, white wood duck, and the very beautiful silver Wood Duck, all are currently bred in the US.
+Wood ducks are available in several different color mutations which include the apricot Wood Duck, white wood duck, and the very beautiful silver Wood Duck and the rare platinum wood duck, all are currently bred in the US.

 Split/Silver is a term commonly used to describe thoses birds that carry the genetics to produce some silver offspring, but are not silver themselves.
 Split/silver birds most often aquire these genetics by having one parent that is silver.
 Listed below are breeding results that I have recorded for some of the silver and split silver pairs listed above.
 Percetanges are approximent and may vary from your own breeding results.